 Eye movement desensitisation and reprocessing (EMDR)

-Eye movement desensitisation and reprocessing (EMDR) is a relatively new treatment that has been found to reduce the symptoms of PTSD.
+Eye movement desensitisation and reprocessing (EMDR) is a relatively new treatment that's been found to reduce the symptoms of PTSD.

 EMDR involves making side-to-side eye movements, usually by following the movement of your therapist's finger, while recalling the traumatic incident.

-It is not clear exactly how EMDR works, but it may help the malfunctioning part of the brain (the hippocampus) to process distressing memories and flashbacks so that their influence over your mind is reduced.
+It's not clear exactly how EMDR works, but it may help the malfunctioning part of the brain (the hippocampus) to process distressing memories and flashbacks so their influence over your mind is reduced.

 Read more about EMDR.

-Antidepressants such as paroxetine, mirtazapine, amitriptyline or phenelzine are sometimes used to treat PTSD in adults.
+Antidepressants such as paroxetine, sertraline, mirtazapine, amitriptyline or phenelzine are sometimes used to treat PTSD in adults.

-Of these medications, paroxetine is the only one licensed specifically for the treatment of PTSD.
-However, mirtazapine, amitriptyline and phenelzine have also been found to be effective and are often recommended as well.
+Of these medications, paroxetine and sertraline are the only ones licensed specifically for the treatment of PTSD.
+However, mirtazapine, amitriptyline and phenelzine have also been found to be effective and may be recommended as well.